 The ED considers an expected value approach as an appropriate basis for measuring both liabilities for large populations and single obligations.
 The GASB supports the application of the expected value approach for large populations.
-But for single obligations we would advocate for the individual most likely outcome and therefore we do not agree with the measurement of single liabilities at their expected value.
-We doubt that a reliable measurement of single obligations based on the expected value approach will be possible whenever a small number of diverse probabilities are involved.
-An example to illustrate this is: An entity is defending a lawsuit.
-The entity believes that it has an obligation and that there is a 99% probability that it will have to pay CU 100.
-However, there is a 1% probability that the lawsuit results in an outflow of CU 1,000,000.
-If the entity measures this liability at its expected value (CU 10,099) there would be a 99% probability that CU 99 of the recorded liability would need to be reversed upon settlement.
+But for single obligations we would advocate for the individual most likely outcome.

+We also do not agree with the measurement of single liabilities at their expected value.
+We doubt that a reliable measurement of single obligations based on the expected value approach will be possible whenever low probabilities are involved.
+An example to illustrates this is: An entity defending a lawsuit.
+The entity believes that it has an obligation and that there is a 99% probability that it will have to pay CU 100,000.
+However, there is a 1% probability that the lawsuit results in an outflow of CU 1 billion.
+If the entity recorded this liability at its expected value (CU 10.099 million) there would be a 99% probability that CU 9.999 million of the recorded liability would need to be reversed upon settlement.
 We doubt that such liability measurement provides decision-useful information.
-Additionally, such measurement would be overly sensitive to the unavoidable inaccuracy of measurement estimates.
-If, for example, the probability of the CU 1,000,000 outcome would be 2% rather than 1% the expected value would be CU 20,098 rather than CU 10,099.
-Further, we doubt that any reliable evidence showing the probability to be 2% instead of 1% may be obtained.
+Additionally, such measurement would be overly sensible to the unavoidable inaccuracy of measurement estimates.
+If, for example, the probability of the CU 1 billion outcome would be 2% rather than 1% the expected value would be CU 20.098 million rather than CU 10.099 million.